Anatoly1010/Atomize/to_do_list.md

 A. Modules/Connection/Config
 - Write a detailed instruction how to install gpib library on Linux.
 Test gpib library on windows
 - check limits of sensitivity and other stuff for oscilliscopes
+- libspinapi.so path into the config file
+- the same for AWG

 B. Liveplot
 - Need a special widget to grab a curve from plot and move it up/down, right/left.
 We can implement multiaxis approach from pyqtgraph.